hungcq/knowledge-repo/IT/designing-data-intensive-applications/8-trouble-with-distributed-system.md

   - Can jump back/forward
   - Need to sync with NTP (network time protocol) servers
   - Can be changed by users
-- -> Can’t use timestamp for order events across dif nodes
+- -> Can't use timestamp for order events across dif nodes
 - Confident interval of clock
 - Process pause (eg due to GC, virtualization): the app not realize it is paused
 ### 8.3.
 Consensus